Attractions

 • Lory Loft

-Each aviary starts and ends with an informational hub that doubles up as a resting point and has a few interactive photo ops too.
-You know exactly where to go when you need to escape into an air-conditioned place.
+Each aviary begins and ends with an informational hub that doubles as a resting point with interactive photo ops.
+Now you know exactly where to go when you need to escape into an air-conditioned place.

 3. Including an elevated canopy – no, it’s not Macritchie